 The U.S. Department of State requires us, as your program sponsor, to provide you with an orientation program.
 After you attend the orientation and complete your arrival and insurance eForms in myIO, an International Faculty & Scholar Advisor will validate your arrival in the Student and Exchange Visitor Information System (SEVIS) database.
 This validation notifies the Department of Homeland Security that you have arrived and begun your J-1 exchange visitor program and changes your SEVIS record to “ACTIVE” status.
 Failure to attend orientation and have your SEVIS record validated may result in future immigration complications as well as problems obtaining a Social Security Number.

-We conduct orientation in a group setting, so please be on time for your appointment and have all of your documents with you (noted in the next section).
+We conduct orientation in a group setting, so please be on time for the zoom call.
 If you arrive after orientation has started, you will be asked to reschedule for another session.

 Topics Covered at Orientation